chrispang24/distillation-profiler/README.md

 ## Model Approach

-At first glance, it seemed that I could maybe take a simple multiplication of the % share of each oil and its respective temperature point for each mass recovery % to get a blended result.
-But this likely would not provide a good approximation, especially for oil blends with very different distillation profile curves.

-The final approach taken was to interpolate data values for each distillation profile, allowing us to then, for every temperature point, compute the blended mass recovery %.
+The approach taken was to interpolate data values for each distillation profile, allowing us to then, for every temperature point, compute the blended mass recovery %.
 We can then use these aggregations to build out the blended mixture's final distillation profile.

 ![Model Builder Diagram](diagram.png)